Wolfgang Schellmann: World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 During the invasion, Schellmann served with the Stab of JG 77 and was then posted to the Stab of Luftflotte 2 (2nd Air Fleet).
 In October 1939, Schellmann was summoned by Generalleutnant Hubert Weise, at the time commanding general of Luftgau III in Berlin, to the Reichsluftfahrtministerium (RLM—Ministry of Aviation).
 There, Weise tasked him with the creation of II.
 Gruppe of Jagdgeschwader 2 "Richthofen" (JG 2—2nd Fighter Wing) at Zerbst.
 At this meeting, he met Annelise Gaedicke, a secretary in the RLM, whom he married in 1940.
 Based on the order issued on 11 October, Schellmann was appointed Gruppenkommandeur (group commander) of II.
 Gruppe of JG 2 on 15 December.
 The unit was formed from elements of both I. Gruppe of JG 2 and I. Gruppe of Jagdgeschwader 3 (JG 3—3rd Fighter Wing).
 The Gruppe was officially declared operational on 15 January 1940.

 At the start of the Battle of France, II.
 Gruppe of JG 2 was deployed on the northern sector of Army Group B and had been ordered to an airfield at Hamminkeln on 11 May.
 Initially subordinated to the IV.
 Fliegerkorps (4th Air Corps), the Gruppe flew fighter escort missions on the first three days of the campaign for Lehrgeschwader 1 (LG 1—1st Demonstration Wing), Kampfgeschwader 27 (KG 27—27th Bomber Wing) and Sturzkampfgeschwader 3 (StG 3—3rd Dive Bomber Wing) attacking targets in the Netherlands.
 On 14 May, II.
 Gruppe was ordered to Peer in Belgium where the Gruppe was placed under the command of the Stab of Jagdgeschwader 26 "Schlageter" (JG 26—26th Fighter Wing).
 There, II.
 Gruppe fought against the Royal Air Force (RAF) Advanced Air Striking Force (AASF) and Schellmann was credited with the destruction of a Hawker Hurricane fighter on 15 May.
 On 17 May, the Gruppe moved to Attenrode and Schellmann claimed a Westland Lysander aircraft shot down southeast of Brussels.
 Two days later, he shot down another Lysander west of Tournai.
 Due to the advance of Army Group B, II.
 Gruppe moved to an airfield at Grandglise.
 The Gruppe stayed at Grandglise until the end of the Battle of Dunkirk.
 Fighting in these aerial battles, Schellmann claimed a Supermarine Spitfire fighter shot down near Furnes on 31 May, a Lysander over Dunkirk on 1 June, and another Spitfire over Dunkirk on 2 June.
 On 3 June, Schellmann and his Gruppe moved to an airfield named Mannessecourt and participated in Operation Paula, the failed attempt to destroy the remaining units of the Armée de l'Air (ALA—French Air Force).
-That day, Schellmann claimed his last aerial victory of the campaign when he shot down a ALA Morane-Saulnier M.S.406 fighter near Compiègne.
+That day, Schellmann claimed his last aerial victory of the campaign when he shot down an ALA Morane-Saulnier M.S.406 fighter near Compiègne.